zubron/blog/content/page/about.md

 ### As host

-* Currently working on launching a podcast about cloud native technology and concepts.
-Will be out second half of 2019, stay tuned.
+* I am currently recording a podcast that covers cloud native technology and concepts.
+We will be laundhing it in the coming weeks.
+Stay tuned!
 * I co-hosted the **[Go Time](https://changelog.com/gotime)** podcast show alongside the wonderful human beings [Erik St. Martin](https://twitter.com/erikstmartin) and [Brian Ketelsen](https://twitter.com/bketelsen) from 2016 until 2018 (episodes 1 to 79).
 </br>